 An Acknowledgment of Receipt email will NOT be issued for CER Form submissions.
 The sender is instructed to check ROMEO that this submission has been processed and document “proof of submission” to indicate on their records that the document has been submitted to the HSREB.

-Any post-approval form that is not submitted directly by the PI requires a separate Letter of Attestation.
+Any post-approval form that is not submitted directly by the PI requires a separate Letter of Attestation if not being submitted within the WREM system.
 A Letter of Attestation is completed by the PI authorizing the submission.
 An Attestation Letter must be included as an attachment.
 All Letters of Attestation must include the following information:

-Changes to PI and Co-I require submission of a formal revision request in Romeo.
+Changes to PI and Co-I require submission of an Amendment in WREM.
 The following documentation is required:

 All changes to the planning or conduct of approved studies are considered amendments and must be submitted to the relevant ethics board for prior review and approval to ensure the research remains ethically sound.
 The Principal Investigator (PI) must ensure that amendments are submitted to the board for review and that written approval is received prior to implementation.